 Students may bring a lunch from home or may purchase a hot lunch from the school cafeteria.
 When bringing a lunch from home, please note that there is no cold storage available.
-Students who wish to purchase a school lunch will need to sign-up with their homeroom or 1st period teacher.
 The lunch menu is posted on the school website and the prices for full meals and a la carte items are posted in the incidental fee listing.
 Food purchases are charged to the student's FACTS account and cash is not accepted.